DCC COVID-19 Resource Centre

 This resource is provided as a guide only as to the measures being taken by national IP offices to deal with the COVID-19 pandemic.
 Before making any decisions that may have a material effect on your, or your client’s, IP portfolio we strongly recommend that you seek advice from an IP specialist in each jurisdiction regarding extensions of due dates or savings measures that may be provided for.

-The Australian Federal Court has vacated every Court listing for FY20 that requires in person attendance, including mediations and listings relying on video link from court premises, unless specifically exempted by the Court.
-The Court is urgently examining its capability to facilitate listings by remote access technology.
+The Australian Federal Court initially vacated every Court listing for FY20 that requires in person attendance, including mediations and listings relying on video link from court premises, unless specifically exempted by the Court.
+However, on 7 April 2020 the Court published special measures for appeals and full court hearings and on 16 June 2020 the Court published special measures to be taken to facilitate court attendance in response to COVID-19.

 |Bangladesh||The Bangladesh Department of Patents, Designs and Trademarks (DPDT) and the Bangladesh Copyright Office, as well as all Government and private offices, will remain shut from March 26 to April 14.
 All deadlines within the period March 26 to April 14 are extended automatically to April 15, 2020.|